AppalachiaInteractive/com.appalachia.legal/marketing/pre-alpha/description/Pricing.md

-*Keepers Of Creation is offered as choose-your-own-price (from $0.00 to retail price) for all enrolled members of Indigenous nations from around the world.*
+*Keepers Of Creation will be offered at no cost to members of the Indigenous nations represented in the game.*